lbrenman/apib_mps_approval_flow_hw/README.md

 This API Builder project implements the steps described [**here**](https://docs.axway.com/bundle/amplify-central/page/docs/integrate_with_central/webhook/marketplace_subscription_webhook/index.html) to automatically approve Axway Marketplace subscription approval requests.

+The API Builder project exposes one API:

+* `POST /api/amplifycentralwebhookhandler` which takes an Amplify subscription webhook as the body.
+This is the webhook that Amplify calls when a marketplace product subscription request is made.

 You need to set the following environment variables:

 ```